gw-kit/delta-coverage-plugin/README.md

 | class1       | 75%       | 50%      | 83.33%    |
 | Total        | 🔴 83.33% | 🟢 75%   | 🔴 87.50% |
 | Min expected | 90%       | 75%      | 95%       |

+## GitHub Integration

+The plugin provides a GitHub action that posts the Delta Coverage report to the PR comment.
+For more details see [Delta Coverage Report GitHub Action](actions/delta-coverage-report/README.md).